 When you weigh yourself, the number on the scale often becomes a statement of self-worth- a badge of honour for some, and a symbol of self-loathing for others.
 Even with a greater understanding of whole-body health, with a strong focus on fitness and nutrition, how much weight we give our weight remains a point of contention.

-So the question remains: Should you weigh yourself daily?
+The Big Question: Should you weigh yourself daily?

 Muscle Causes Weight Gain